elasticpath/elasticpath-dev/docs/rule-promotions/overview.md

 When promotions are stackable, they can be stacked on a cart.
 The order is determined first by priority and then by the creation date. **For example**, Promotion E (priority 70) and Promotion F (priority 60) are both stackable.
 Both promotions will be applied, with Promotion E being applied first due to its higher priority.

-If hybrid mode is enabled, promotions standard can still be applied even if Rule Promotions are also in use.
+If hybrid mode is enabled, Promotions Standard can still be applied even if Rule Promotions are also in use.
 Promotions Standard can coexist with non-stackable Rule Promotion.

 When both an item discount and a cart discount are non-stackable, only the higher priority or the newer one will be applied to the cart.